Marv Recinto

 Supervisor: Wenny Teo; Advisor: Sarah Wilson

-Funded by CHASE Doctoral Training Partnership
+Funded by CHASE AHRC Doctoral Training Partnership

-I am also the Managing Editor of the peer-reviewed journal ARTMargins (MITPress).
-Previously, I was Managing Editor at ArtReview, London, and worked in the publications team of Christie’s Post-War & Contemporary art department in New York.
+Previously, I acted as Managing Editor of ArtReview, London and Managing Editor of the peer-reviewed journal ARTMargins (MITPress).
+In New York, I worked in the publications team of Christie’s Post-War & Contemporary Art department.

 Education

-2024–present: PhD History of Art – Courtauld Institute of Art, London
+2024 – present: PhD History of Art – Courtauld Institute of Art, London

 2017–18: MA History of Art (Distinction) – Courtauld Institute of Art, London (MA Special Option: ‘Global Conceptualism.
 The Last Avant-Garde or a New Beginning?’ with Sarah Wilson)